adzict/yelp_sentiment_analysis/README.md

 ### Data Sources
 <a name="Data_Sources"></a>

-link the dataset
+The dataset used for this project can be found on the data.world website: [yelp_reviews.csv](https://data.world/brianray/yelp-reviews)

+The complete Yelp Dataset can be found on their website: [Yelp Dataset](https://www.yelp.com/dataset)

 ### File Descriptions
 <a name="File_Descriptions"></a>

-The dataset used for this project can be found on the data.world website: [yelp_reviews.csv](https://data.world/brianray/yelp-reviews)
-The complete Yelp Dataset can be found on their website: [Yelp Dataset](https://www.yelp.com/dataset)

 ## Feature Notebooks and Deliverables
 <a name="Notebooks_deliverables"></a>